elec-e8408-mini-project-2025/project-documentation/README.md

 ![Block diagram showing the major components of the full system and the interconnections between its components. ](dev-doc/consept-overview.png "Block diagram of the system.")

 > Note: In the above image, naming and other visualizations used MAY not convey the actual final product.
+However the interconnections and protocols SHOULD represent the actual system.

 ### System interfaces